nitmws/object-from-object/README.md

 }
  ```

 Let's assume the rules 1 and 3 for retrieving data from the Source Object can be satisfied.
-This will be the resulting To-Be-Built Object:
+This will be the resulting Target Object:
 ```
 {
     prop1: "value1",